New Amsterdam Theatre: Disney renovation

-Disney promised in February 1994 to renovate the theater with $8 million of its own equity and a $21 million low-interest loan from the city and state governments.
+In February 1994, Disney promised to renovate the theater with $8 million of its own equity and a $21 million low-interest loan from the city and state governments.
 Other entertainment companies showed interest in the 42nd Street redevelopment after the agreement was announced, and there was also interest in renovating 42nd Street's other theaters.
 During 1994, the rundown theater was used as a filming location for the movie Vanya on 42nd Street.
 Officials agreed to loan Disney another $5 million later that year.
 In May 1995, Disney Theatrical Productions signed a 49-year revenue-based lease for the property, in which Disney would pay the city and state a percentage of the gross sales from the theater.
 Disney, along with the city and state governments, ultimately agreed to share any costs above $32.5 million.
 Disney would also pay about $2 million for higher-quality materials, and the city and state governments would commit $1.9 million to a contingency fund.

 The financial plan was finalized in July 1995.
 Disney wanted at least two other companies to commit to new developments in Times Square before it agreed to restore the New Amsterdam.
+After the recent high-profile cancellations of the Disney's America and WestCOT theme parks, Disney Development vice president David A. Malmuth wanted a successful development.
 Madame Tussauds and AMC Theatres subsequently agreed to redevelop three neighboring theaters.

 Disney's research and development subsidiary, Walt Disney Imagineering, oversaw the renovation of the New Amsterdam Theatre, hiring design firm Theatre Projects Consultants as a consultant.
 HHPA was hired to design the renovation, and Tishman Construction was the general contractor.
 Some mockups of the decorations were created before work commenced.
 Conservators took a paint chip sample from a billboard outside the building and discovered 121 layers of paint, each for a different event.
 According to Hugh Hardy of HHPA, the project entailed recreating half the oak paneling and three-quarters of the plaster decoration, as well as the restoration of other decorations and the installation of new mechanical systems.
 Some of the decorative details were painted and glazed to appear older than they actually were.
 New spaces, such as lounges, restrooms, and elevators, were also created.
 At some point in the restoration, state preservation officials had requested the restoration of the ornament on the 42nd Street facade.
 This request was ultimately dropped after officials determined that the replacement marquee was itself an important part of the theater's history.